Why secure the publishing rights to this iconic series from Sheila McCullagh?

 Groundbreaking software from EdCode Ltd now enables us to 'Code Map' ANY texts, to visually display the phoneme to grapheme mapping in line with a universally acceptable way to segment English words.

 This 'Code Mapping' application can be used to ensure that attention to paid to the phoneme to grapheme mapping.
 Training is offered to anyone wanting to be able to 'speak in speech sounds' - as seen in the ICRWY 'transition reader' video lessons.
 Learn how to 'read' the orthographically mapped text transcribed by the Code Mapping software!
 This is a great way to fill the gaps missed by synthetic phonics programs, and improve literacy levels at all grades.
 After 10 years of synthetic phonics in the UK 27% of children are moving into high school unable to read to the expected level, and only 27% met the higher standard.
-According to the British Dyslexia Association (BDA) 'Research from leading academics over the last 35 years provides evidence that up to 25 % of children including many dyslexic children, cannot learn to read when SSP is the only way that they are taught.'
+According to the British Dyslexia Association (BDA) 'Research from leading academics over the last 35 years provides evidence that up to 25 % of children including many dyslexic children, cannot learn to read when Systematic Synthetic Phonics is the only way that they are taught phonics.'

-Something called The Dyslexia Dive can be used in the first 3 weeks of reception, to identify 'at risk' students, and action taken - SSP teachers are taking no chances.
-Schools using my 'Speech Sound Pics' approach are passionate about taking a very early intervention approach so that no child struggles to read and spell, or feels in any way inadequate.
 The instruction 'fits' the child, the child is not expected to learn in the same way and at the same pace as every child in the class.
 It is fully differentiated.
 Children are able to reach the 'self-teaching' phase before the end of Year 1, which is reflected in the books they are able to decode with fluency and comprehension.
 SSP teachers find that over 80% are able to pass the UK Phonics Screener Check at the end of Reception - demonstrating the impact of differentiated instruction that includes explicit and implicit learning.
 The 300 - 400 letter-sound relationships are explored within Key Stage One, with children 'reading to learn' before the end of Year 1.
 We are determined to ensure that the highest number of children are reading independently, for pleasure, BEFORE grade 2.
 In my opinion, this is not possible if synthetic phonics is the only approach being used - and this belief seems to be supported by the data.

 I have been collecting data from Australian teachers using the Speech Sound Pics Approach (ironically the SSP program that is not a systematic synthetic phonics program) for over 7 years, with results demonstrating the effectiveness.
 Our techniques and resources extend the learning that takes place within synthetic Phonics' programs and fill the gaps.

 The Reading Hut is so proud to be able to include the One, Two, Three, and Away!
-Series within the SSP I Can Read Without You early years project, and move children more easily from advanced phonemic awareness and decoding skills of high-frequency graphemes (as seen in the Letters and Sounds program and Phonics Screener Check) into the phase of reading with fluency, vocabulary knowledge, and comprehension, and with advanced spelling skills.
+Series within the I Can Read Without You ICRWY early years project, and move children more easily from advanced phonemic awareness and decoding skills of high-frequency graphemes (as seen in the Letters and Sounds program and Phonics Screener Check) into the phase of reading with fluency, vocabulary knowledge, and comprehension, and with advanced spelling skills.